wp-plugins/embed-share/readme.txt

 = I have an idea for a great way to improve this plugin =

 Great!
-We love to hear from you.
+I'd love to hear from you.
 Leave your feedback at http://www.codepress.nl/plugins/embed-share/#feedback.

 == Screenshots ==